cxyxzx/jekyll-embed-video/README.md

 {% include youtubePlayer.html id="s5bVQcpSrUE" %}

 We used to listen to German cassettes in the car even though we didn’t understand anything they were saying.
-Now sometimes when Dajie goes to pick Kaikai up she's listening to German news and he has no idea what they're saying.
+Now sometimes when Dajie goes to pick Kaikai up she's listening to German news and he has no idea what they're saying!

+## Danket, danket dem Herrn

+{% include youtubePlayer.html id="VBpa0Iq622E" %}

+Papa remembers this as one of the very earliest songs that you sang to Dajie and Erjie when they were little.

 ## 康定情歌

 {% include youtubePlayer.html id="O4apnJ-VQaE" %}

 This video combines two things that remind us of you a lot - TV talent shows, and traditional folk singing.
-You taught us songs like 讀書郎 but you never remembered more than a couple of phrases of this one, but it still stuck in my head.
+You taught us songs like 讀書郎 but you never remembered more than a couple of phrases of this one, but it still stuck in our heads.

 ## 得民心者得天下

 {% include youtubePlayer.html id="aaFe-YToVeM" %}

-Remember the days of 一家老小追劇集... and 追 intense political historical drama, no less.
+Remember the days of 一家老小追劇集... and 追 intense political historical drama, no less!

 ## 倩女幽魂